 Yes, and let me show you a tool we are developing to help see the whole picture.
-This is the 2Build or not 2Build Carbon Calculator, that compares the total carbon impacts of renovating an existing building versus building a new one.
+This is the 2Build or not 2Build Carbon Calculator, which compares the total carbon impacts of renovating an existing building versus building a new one.

 The chart on the left is the run I did for a typical EcoBlock home.
 It shows the embodied, operating, and avoided carbon impacts of the home under three circumstances: when it’s (1) left alone, (2) retrofitted, and (3) completely torn down and replaced with a new home.

 The chart on the right shows the total carbon emissions of the home over time for those three cases.
-The red line shows that if you left your building alone for twenty years, you would emit 54 tons of carbon in total; the green line shows the investments needed to make a net zero remodel; and the blue line shows the investments needed to build a brand new, net zero building.
+The red line shows that if you left your building alone for twenty years, you would emit 54 tons of carbon in total; the green line shows the investments needed to make a net-zero remodel; and the blue line shows the investments needed to build a brand new, net-zero building.

 Does the type of building that’s remodeled affect how much carbon is saved?
 That is, whether it’s single-family homes, multifamily apartments, duplexes, etc.

-How do you see the carbon calculator evolving?
+How do you see the Carbon Calculator evolving?
 Would there be different versions based on building type?

-Yeah, I think we may end up with multiple tools.
+Yes, I think we may end up with multiple tools.
 I’ve never really used the calculator for single-family homes because it was originally designed for commercial buildings.

 When I used the calculator to explore a typical EcoBlock home, I realized that we might need a different model that had slightly different inputs for residential buildings because the numbers are based on emissions per square foot.
 The emissions are different for a single-family home than they are for a commercial building.
-Ideally, you’d have a residential building calculator and commercial building calculator—the base model would stay the same, but the inputs would differ.
+Ideally, you’d have a residential building calculator and a commercial building calculator—the base model would stay the same, but the inputs would differ.

 So the carbon savings of multiple single-family homes are comparable to that of one or two commercial buildings.

 The light blue bar on the left shows the carbon savings of a retrofitted single-family home compared to that of a new one.
-You’re saving twenty-two tons of carbon in this one building versus building a new building.
+You’re saving 22 tons of carbon in this one building versus building a new building.
 If you did that across the whole EcoBlock, you would be saving hundreds of tons of carbon.